yyhhoi/HippoSLAM/How to run in Ubuntu.md

 ### Use our Conda environment in the Webots simulation
-1. in the top menu bar, click "Preferences"
+1. In the top menu bar, click "Preferences"
 2. in "Python command", enter "\<PATH\>/anaconda3/envs/hipposlam/bin/python3"
 3. The path above should be your hipposlam conda environment executable.
 Replace \<PATH\> with the path to your Anaconda directory.
 By default it is the home directory.